-If the SIA format is selected the panel can be programmed to automatically generate all zone and access codes numbers eliminating the need to program these items.
+If the SIA format is selected the panel can be programmed to automatically generate all zone and access code numbers, eliminating the need to program these items.
+The SIA format requires 6-digit account codes.

 If the SIA Sends Automatic Reporting Codes option is enabled the panel will operate as follows: